timdetering/BaconBytes.StarTrek/README.md

 After a bit of Googling, I found a cleaned up version that maintained the majority of Mike Mayfield's code.
 Some of it was reworked, probably to enable it to run on modern versions of BASIC.
 For instance, those cool IMAGE statements were dropped and replaced with sets of simpler `PRINT` commands.
 The variable names appear virtually identical, but at least they are all accounted for in this version.

 ## Porting the Game ##
 Next, I had to decide what language to port it to.
-Staring at that BASIC code reminded me that C# brought goto back into the mainstream.
+Staring at that BASIC code reminded me that C# brought go to back into the mainstream.
 Would it be possible to do an exact line-by-line port from BASIC to C#?
 Apparently so... and the result is some of the sickest code I've ever keyed into a computer.
 Want a comparison?
 Here's a segment of BASIC code:

 ```
 2950  PRINT "TORPEDO TRACK:"